 Last but not least, make sure to visit your dentist regularly and attend all scheduled check-ups.
 These are an opportunity for your dentist to check on the progress of your braces and let you know if there is anything you need to focus on.

-Are you considering getting dental braces?
+Are you considering getting dental braces or having your teeth straightened?
 Schedule an appointment with the friendly dental team at Marsfield Dental today.